mrvnthss/deep-learning-with-dobble/README.md

     <p>Resized emojijs.</p>
 </div>

+With the emojis and their placement on the individual cards all figured out, we needed to implement an algorithm that would ultimately tell us which emoji to place on which card to create a valid deck of *Dobble* playing cards.
+Essentially, this comes down to computing the so-called *incidence matrix* of a finite projective plane of order $p^k$ for a prime number $p$.
+To read up on how this is done, I highly recommend [this article](https://mickydore.medium.com/the-dobble-algorithm-b9c9018afc52) by *Micky Dore*.
+Below is the full set of $57$ playing cards used in this project.

 <div align="center">
     <img src="reports/figures/cards/classic-dobble-deck.png" alt="classic-dobble-deck" width="600">
     <p>The full set of playing cards used in this project.</p>
 </div>

 ## A Deep Learning Pipeline

+At this point in the project, we were essentially able to create our own dataset to use for training purposes.
+The full dataset, created using our imitation of the classic *Dobble* deck, consisted of $(57 * 56) / 2 = 1596$ pairs of cards, which we divided into a training set, a validation set, and a test set (using a $70 / 15 / 15$ split).

 <div align="center">
     <img src="reports/figures/cards/image-augmentation.png" alt="image-augmentation" width="600">